EI2030/Low-power-E-Paper-OS/README.md

 >> NARRATOR: It was unprecedented.
 In return for billions of dollars, the government would take an ownership stake in the banks.
 >>
 29:32
->> Some bankers fought back. >> That was a very contentiousmeeting, lots of questions,
+>> Some bankers fought back. >> That was a very contentious meeting, lots of questions,
 >>
 29:40

->> lots of doubts. >> NARRATOR: Richard Kovacevich, chairman of Wells Fargo, led the charge.
+ lots of doubts. >> NARRATOR: Richard Kovacevich, chairman of Wells Fargo, led the charge.
 >>
 29:48
+>>
->> Kovacevich stood up and said, "I don't want the money.
-"I don't need the money.
-"I don't want the money.
+ Kovacevich stood up and said, "I don't want the money. *"I don't need the money.* "I don't want the money.
 I want to have nothing to do with this."
 >>
 29:56
 >> NARRATOR: But Ken Lewis tooka different view. >> Ken Lewis says, "It's our patriotic duty to do this.